uv: A Complete Guide to Python's Fastest Package Manager

 Virtual environment creation

-python -m venv takes about 2 seconds. uv venv finishes in 35 milliseconds.
+python -m venv takes a little over a second. uv venv finishes in about 10 milliseconds.

 $ time python -m venv .venv